muammar-yacoob/unity-mcp/README.md

 - 📝 Provide manual config for other MCP clients
 - 🎉 Guide you to completion

 Done!
-Use the Control Panel to manage settings and monitor your connection.
+Use the Control Panel (**Tools → Unity MCP → Control Panel**) to manage settings and monitor your connection.

 </details>